 Attractions and Experiences

-Crete island is as rich and complex as an entire continent.
+Crete is as rich and complex as an entire continent.
 Anything that can delight the eye and soul of a modern traveler is here: spectacular landforms and golden beaches, geological wonders and curiosities, stunningly beautiful landscapes, great biodiversity, strong historical, cultural, and spiritual legacy, vibrant cities, dreamy villages, magnificent resorts, local food production, and gastronomy, a vivid, cohesive society, deeply rooted in tradition, but with a balanced dose of cosmopolitanism and consumerism.

 What is your favorite thing to do on your holiday?